artsy/README/resources/mobile/README.md

 The documentation on how to use Xcode is in the [xcode.md](./xcode.md) doc.

+## How to Find the Code

+Say you have some piece of the app and you're looking for the code that backs that UI.
+How do you do it?
+It can be a little disorienting, but [instructions are here](./finding_code.md).

 ## Fundamentals of Objective-C

 <!-- TODO: Find some good foundational Objective-C resources -->